Twisted Hochschild homology of quantum flag manifolds: 2-cycles from invariant projections: Quantum flag manifolds and equivariant K-theory

 \subsection{Equivariant K-theory}

-In this subsection we show that the projections built using the matrix units $\mathsf{M}^n_m$ and $\mathsf{N}^n_m$ belong to appropriate equivariant K-theory groups.
-The setting of equivariant K-theory for the action of $\Uqg$ we consider is based on \cite{netu04} (see also the references therein for the general case of coactions of locally compact quantum groups).
+In this subsection we show that the projections built using the matrix units $\mathsf{M}^n_m$ and $\mathsf{N}^n_m$ belong to appropriate equivariant $K$-theory groups.
+The setting we consider is based on \cite{netu04} (see also the references therein for the general case of coactions of locally compact quantum groups), but we follow the presentation given in \cite[Section 3]{wag09} (without taking into account the $*$-structure, for simplicity).